Mid Cornwall · PL26

 Why St Stephen-in-Brannel is its own job.

-Conservation Area covers the village core including the church.
+Cornwall Council's lens on St Stephen-in-Brannel is consistent: conservation Area covers the village core including the church.
 China clay heritage and surrounding former clay pits shape much of the parish landscape and create brownfield opportunities.
 For new build specifically, parts of St Stephen-in-Brannel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
 That's why we treat every St Stephen-in-Brannel project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+The Victorian villas that dominate St Stephen-in-Brannel (and continue out toward St Austell) set the tone for any new build scheme here.

 Planning note